5 Ways to Improve Your Posture

 Fit Well

-• Put your heels 2-4 inches away from the wall and slide your hand behind your back to make sure there is space for you to bend down.
+• Place your heels 2-4 inches from the wall and slide your hand behind your lower back—you should feel just enough space to bend slightly.

 5 ways to improve your posture